rajarshiroydev/Python-Certificate-Generator/README.md

 ```
 <ul>
   <li>name_list[] is for storing the names in a list from a text file.
-  <li>The .txt file name should me written in place of names.txt.
+  <li>The .txt file name should be written in place of names.txt.
   <li>item[:-1] else it will throw an error because of '\n' in each line. <br>title() as data may not be clean and this will make the names in Title Case. <br>strip() as the data may have extra spaces on both sides.
 </ul>
 <br>